Gino-Freud-Hobayan/Google-Data-Analytics-Capstone-Project./README.md

 - Min:  It shows the smallest value in each of the columns.
 - 25% (Q1): Median of the first half of the data
 - 50% (Q2): Median
-- 75% (Q3): Median of the first half of the data
+- 75% (Q3): Median of the second half of the data
 - Max:  It shows the maximum value in each of the columns.

 */